 Today’s parent has a jammed email inbox.
 And a jammed Facebook feed.
 Resist adding to the digital clutter.
 Ask yourself: in each case, what is the best form of communication for this message?
 Another email blast or is there a better option?

 If you do have an important message, the communication should be:

 - Quick and easy

 - In real-time, and

-There’s still a place for paper notices — upcoming events, for instance, where a paper notice can go onto a board at home.
-However, these days important communication needs to go to the phone in a private channel, not to s cluttered email inbox or a crowded Facebook feed.
+There’s still a place for paper notices such as upcoming events, for instance, where a paper notice can go onto a board at home.
+However, most of the time you will need to find an online option, with communications preferably all in one place, on one channel.